chenjj/CORScanner/README.md

 ## License

-CORScaner is licensed under the MIT license. take a look at the [LICENSE](./LICENSE) for more information.
+CORScanner is licensed under the MIT license. take a look at the [LICENSE](./LICENSE) for more information.

 ## Credits